Salmon Fly Line Design

 A Great Salmon Line Design Starts With Professional Passion

 A great salmon fly line design starts with huge passion for the sport in general and if there's an 'emotionally empowered' professional ghillie or guide at the route of developments who's on top of their game then that's the very best starting point.
 Nothing beats time in the 'river classroom' for studying the way fly fishers operate with the fly fishing tackle systems that they've come up to fish with.
 This 'intel' makes it easier to develop and action a list of key improvements to the fishing & casting performance of a fly line.
-Personally it still amazes me how it's all about compromise for an angler's inability to cast or fish than it is about getting your fly onto that 'precise' salmon holding area of the pool and at the right pace!
+Personally it still amazes me how it's all about compromise for an angler's inability to learn how to cast or fish properly than it is about presenting your fly onto that 'precise' salmon holding area of the pool with the correct depth and pace.

 Prototyping Salmon Line Design On The River Tay

 For me it started back in 2004 with Airflo's brilliant assistance with 18 months of playing about with various prototype designs while serving as a professional ghillie on the River Tay.
 My objective at that time was to create a multi tip product which would cover a vast array of fishing conditions and to come up with something better than the highly popular but technically 'non existent' 2ft rear tapered Rio Windcutter 'washing line' which I did and it wasn't long before Rio duplicated my line's 12ft rear taper too!
 The above Monteith Speycaster Multi System was born and loads of these beautiful Multi tip Spey lines sold without a tackle dealer being involved based of unbeatable fishing performance and good old 'word of mouth'!

 The Fly Fishing Tackle Changes